home I index I introductions I e-mail I about this site

 St Andrew, Gunton

 It is a grand 18th Century affair, one of several such near to the north Norfolk coast, and sits in the middle of a large wooded estate with that deer park, a fishing lake and coverts for pheasant shooting punctuating a landscape grazed by slowly wandering sheep.
 The Hall was erected in the 1740s for Sir William Harbord.
 The Harbord family provided several generations of liberal politicians, a dynasty which lasted into the 20th Century, and they had owned the estate since the 1670s.
-Before that it was in the possession of the Berney and Jermyn families, and there was an earlier house of which no trace remains.
-The architect here was Matthew Brettingham who had also worked on the refurbishment of neighbouring Felbrigg Hall.
-Work continued under the Wyatts for the splendidly named Sir Harbord Harbord, first Lord Suffield, who inherited in 1770.
-They probably used the plans of an even more famous architect, as we shall see.
+Before that it was in the possession of the Berney and Jermyn families, and there was an earlier house here of which no trace now remains.
+The architect for the rebuilding was Matthew Brettingham, who had also worked on the refurbishment of neighbouring Felbrigg Hall.
+Work continued under the Wyatts for Sir William's splendidly named son, Sir Harbord Harbord, the first Lord Suffield, who inherited the estate in 1770.
+The Wyatts probably used the plans of an even more famous architect, as we shall see.

 The architect was the great Robert Adam.
 It is his only church, and as far as I know his only work in Norfolk.
-He was commissioned by Sir William Harbord in 1767 to build this replacement for the derelict medieval church which had been demolished a few years earlier.
-It was built under the reign of Sir Harbord Harbord, and Adam also seems to have drawn up a set of plans for a modernisation of the exterior of the Hall.
+He was commissioned by Sir William in 1767 to build this replacement for the derelict medieval church which had been demolished a few years earlier.
+It was built under the reign of Sir Harbord Harbord, the first Lord Suffield, and Adam also seems to have drawn up a set of plans for a modernisation of the exterior of the Hall.
 Nothing came of these, but it seems likely that the Wyatts had access to them for their refurbishment of the 1780s.
 The overall effect is of a Grecian temple more than anything you might expect to find in the East Anglian fields, as if it had been dropped here from outer space.
 You may not be a fan of this style of architecture, but St Andrew is so crisp, so light and intelligent, and also so pretty in its setting, that it is hard not love it.
 Fully a third of the structure is taken up by a wide open entrance portico behind columns, as if it was fronting Covent Garden market rather than being lost in a remote Norfolk wood.
 The walls are lined by blank niches paired with similarly arched clerestory windows above, four pairs on each side.
 There are more blank windows in the remarkably stark east end, perhaps because it faced away from the Hall.
 It is punctuated by a reset 17th Century memorial, presumably from the earlier church, and two late 20th Century headstones below it remember daughters of a later Lord Suffield.

 links I small print I www.simonknott.co.uk I www.suffolkchurches.co.uk